Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Charge conjugation

 A possible workaround is to take advantage of the twisted cyclicity under integration (defined in App.~\ref{app:twisted}) to commute the terms coming from $\mathcal{L}(\phi,\phi^\dagger)$ in the action:

 While this restores the Poincar\'e invariance of the action (as explained below), it corresponds to a modification of the Lagrangian by a boundary term, which affects the conserved charges.
-This was the approach implicitly taken in~\cite{kDiscrete1,JurekAndreaDiscrete}, as discussed in sec.~\ref{sec:comparison}.
-Performing once again the Noether analysis, we find charges of the form
+Our study shows that this corresponds to what was implicitly done by the covariant phase formalism in~\cite{kDiscrete1,JurekAndreaDiscrete}, as we are going to discuss in the next section.